Kiran-B/Jumpcut/README.md

 Retaining the license of the original author, which is MIT license.
 All credits goes to the original author.

 ## Purpose:
-The original app served me well as it worked well until macOS Mojave.
+The original app was 32-bit only.
+It served me well until macOS Mojave.
 When I switched to macOS Catalina, this was the app that I immediately missed.
 Hence this repo.

 This repo makes the app 64-bit compatible and thus supports macOS Catalina.
-I love this app for its minimalism and thus I would not attempt to add features.
+I love this app for its minimalism and thus I would not add features.

+#### IMPORTANT UPDATE:
+The original author, [Steve Cook](https://github.com/snark) has recently moved the project to Github and has added 64-bit support to the app.
+So if you are here looking for the Jumpcut app, please check out https://github.com/snark/jumpcut

+#### Why not delete this repo?
+I shall keep this repo for self reference.
+And just in case the original app loses its minimalism, I could always use this as a fallback 😊

 ## Compatibility:
 macOS 10.6 (Snow Leopard) ~ 10.15 (macOS Catalina)